 Babbling and Beyond: Rousseau and the Nurse as Supplement

-Among the copious bibliography of canonical work produced by Rousseau, one text, while being widely celebrated, has remained relatively understudied––Emile or On Education.
+Among the copious bibliography of canonical work produced by Rousseau, one text, while being widely celebrated, has remained relatively understudied––Emile: Or On Education (1979).
 But what can be made of Emile, a renowned treatise that has, thus far, mainly garnered attention from the perspective of the educational contribution of Rousseau’s thought?
 It is well-known that this treatise has served as the basis of contemporary pedagogy––in particular, the inductive method advanced by Maria Montessori (Crétois).
 While Rousseau’s writings are amply discussed in fields like philosophy, literary studies, linguistics, anthropology, and political science, he has never been studied through the question of “babbling” via speech dysfluency.
 While the language question has remained an essential topic in Rousseauist studies, this specific subject, studied via the question of speech dysfluency and the figure of the nurse remains, with one partial exception (Hochart) a blind spot in current research.

 Speech pathologists define speech dysfluency as interruptions in the flow of speech, with pauses occurring unexpectedly or in places not typical of fluent speech production (Lickley).
 Stuttering is the most common speech dysfluency.
 However, Lickley’s definition broadens our understanding of speech dysfluency and allows us to consider another kind: babbling.
 Babbling is significant as it represents the genesis of language, speech, and language learning.
 Children begin their learning process by producing sounds that are considered dysfluent.
 Initially, these sounds may not be regarded as proper language due to lack of continuity in speech, inarticulation, pauses, etc. However, viewing this specific speech dysfluency through the lens of Rousseau’s Emile allows us to reconsider the legitimacy and dignity of babbling as a form of language, emphasizing the necessity to study it in order to understand what constitutes a language.
-While Rousseau does not explicitly use the term babbling (babil), following Hochart's analysis in his article devoted to Rousseau and the question of babbling, it is reasonable to assume from the excerpts studied in this text that Rousseau considers infant language as babbling.
+While Rousseau does not explicitly use the term babbling [babi]), following Hochart's analysis in his article devoted to Rousseau and the question of babbling, it is reasonable to assume from the excerpts studied in this text that Rousseau considers infant language as babbling.

 A figure that will be essential to our study is the nurse.
-This figure emerges and takes on different names and attributes––“nurse,” “governess,” etc. Moreover, Rousseau is clear that one key factor strengthens the unique bond between nurses and children: their ability to speak the children’s language.
+This figure emerges and takes on different names and attributes––nurse,governess, etc. Moreover, Rousseau is clear that one key factor strengthens the unique bond between nurses and children: their ability to speak the children’s language.
 More broadly, the question babbling will enable us to think about nurses' specific role in Rousseau's Emile.
 The nurse's figure especially will allow us to explore how Rousseau's language theory could be reconceptualized through this figure.

 Babbling: The Language of Nurses